urban-wombat/flattables/README.md

     (*) DONE
 ```

 The following files are generated.
-Some by Google FlatBuffers `flatc` (which is called by `gotft`), and some by FlatTables,
+Some by Google FlatBuffers `flatc` (which is called by `gotflat`), and some by FlatTables,
 mainly code to link gotables to flattables (a subset of flatbuffers).

 ```